-Jeor Mormont and Mormont's raven by Rene Aigner©
+Jeor Mormont and his raven - by Amok ©

-This raven is particularly fond of fruit and "corn" (grain).
+This raven is particularly fond of fruit and corn, eating kernels out of MJeor's hand.
 Maester Aemon considers this a rather rare trait, since most ravens prefer meat.
-The raven is typically scruffy in appearance.
+The raven is usually scruffy in appearance.
 Jon Snow considers it bold and fearless.
 He also considers it clever, too clever.

 A Game of Thrones

-At Castle Black, Alliser Thorne orders recent recruit Jon Snow to report to Lord Commander Jeor Mormont.
-Jon first notices Mormont's raven, perched on the arm of Jeor.
-Mormont gives Jon a letter that has arrived from Winterfell for him.
+At Castle Black, Alliser Thorne orders recent recruit Jon Snow to report to Jeor Mormont, Lord Commander of the Night's Watch.
+Jon first notices the raven perched on the arm of Jeor.
+The Lord Commander gives Jon a letter that has arrived from Winterfell for him.
 The message was written by Robb Stark, informing Jon that Bran Stark has recovered from a coma.
 Though the boy is crippled, Jon is happy that his brother is going to live.
 The raven flies to the shoulder of Jeor, while repeating the last word of Jon: Live!

-After Jon attempts to desert to avenge his late father, Jeor asks whether Jon finds the war of Robb Stark to be more important that their own war.
-The ongoing wars mentioned are the War of the Five Kings and the Conflict Beyond the Wall.
+After Jon attempts to desert to avenge his late father, Lord Eddard Stark, Jeor asks whether Jon finds the war of Robb Stark to be more important than their own war.
 The raven flaps its wings and starts repeating: War.
 Jon finds the words to be song-like.
-Jeor suggests that Eddard Stark himself sent Jon to the Wall, though nobody truly knows why.
+Jeor suggests that Eddard himself sent Jon to the Wall, though nobody truly knows why.
 The raven repeats the question: Why?

 A Clash of Kings